mikesobers/sem/use-cases/use-case-4.md

 ## MAIN SUCCESS SCENARIO

-1. Finance request salary information for a given role.
+1. Finance request salary information for a given role .
 2. HR advisor captures name of the role to get salary information for.
 3. HR advisor extracts current salary information of all employees of the given role.
 4. HR advisor provides report to finance.